clungu/clungu.github.io/_posts/2020-11-22-Distilling_a_Random_Forest_with_a_single_DecisionTree.md

 ---
-title: Distilling a Random Forest with a single DecisionTree
+title: Distilling a Random Forest to a single DecisionTree
 tags:
     - decision tree
     - optimizations